derekleiro/multi-llm-chat-bot/README.md

 # Multi-Model AI Chatbot

-This project implements a flexible AI chatbot application supporting multiple language models (Claude, GPT-3.5, Gemini) with a Node.js backend and vanilla JavaScript frontend.
+This project implements a flexible AI chatbot application supporting multiple language models (Claude, GPT-3.5, Gemini) with a Node.js backend and a vanilla JavaScript frontend.

 ## Features